robriks/ethernaut-solutions/privacy/walkthrough.md

-# Ethernaut Walkthrough: Preservation
+# Ethernaut Walkthrough: Privacy
 ## Welcome to KweenBirb's 13th installment of Ethernaut walkthroughs!

 Ethernaut is a set of gamified Solidity challenges in the style of a CTF, where each level features a hackable smart contract that will inform you of various known security vulnerabilities on EVM blockchains.

-This repo will walk you through a solution to Preservation.sol, the 13th challenge in the series.
-You can find the challenge itself and fully fleshed out solution in the .txt file in the root directory and .sol file in this directory.
+This repo will walk you through a solution to Privacy.sol, the 13th challenge in the series.
+You can find the challenge itself and fully fleshed out solution in the .txt file and .sol file in this directory.
 Let's begin!

 In this challenge, Ethernaut presents us with a contract whose creator 'was careful enough to protect the sensitive areas of its storage.'
 We're instructed to 'Unlock this contract to beat the level.'
 Hm.